 As previously mentioned, within each property an area shall be designated for construction with limits of disturbance.
-All structural improvements (including decks and all roof overhangs) must remain within the building envelope and not encroach into any of the setbacks.
+All structural improvements must remain within the building envelope and not encroach into any of the setbacks.
 Within these limits, specific building areas shall be located.
-These building areas shall be selected based on the ability to integrate natural features into new development with the least detriment to site aesthetics during the construction phase.
-SPDRC will encourage clustering and consolidation of structures and landscape features such as patios, decks, gazebos, recreational amenities (pool, tennis courts), garages, service areas, as well as new landscape plantings.
-Clustering and building vertically will limit disturbance of the natural setting and assist in establishing the structure within the environment.
-However, unique topography will be taken into account for creative estate design.
-Specific lots may have height restrictions to allow for views from neighboring Lots.
+These building areas shall be selected based on the ability to integrate natural features into new development with the least detriment to the site aesthetics during the construction phase.
+Specific lots may have height restrictions to allow for views from neighboring lots.
+Location of adjacent or nearby existing residences will not set a precedence of setbacks or height restrictions.